nickirk/immo/README.md

    `brew install chromedriver`

-2. Python 2.7 or higher.
+2. Tested only with Python 2.7, there might be some syntax errors with Python3.
 Normally it comes with Linux or MacOS.

 3. [Scrapy](!https://scrapy.org/), which is a package based on Python for writing web spiders.
 After/if you have python installed, then the following command should install *Scrapy* for you